 - Continue the story

-Pupils often find writing is the most challenging imaginative task.
-Using moving image, children can work through challenges in groups to support each other and develop their skills.
-‘Buddies’ can help each other with writing stories and scripts, and in the film making process – working in small groups sharing skills learnt.
+Pupils often find imaginative writing to be a challenging task.
+Using filmmaking, children can work through challenges in groups to support each other and develop their skills.
+‘Buddies’ can help each other with writing stories and scripts, and in the filmmaking process – working in small groups sharing learned skills.

-Moving image projects can also give children the opportunity to work independently – for example in individual writing tasks and in character design, or in creatively developing costumes, make-up or sets for a film project.
+Screen projects can also give children the opportunity to work independently – for example, in individual writing tasks and in character design, or in creatively developing costumes, make-up or sets for a film project.

 Discussion and creation exercises get pupils regularly working collaboratively in groups of varying sizes.
 Ownership of storyboarding, filming, animating and editing can all be handed to pupils (individually or in groups).
 This can develop the ability to compromise and make decisions.

-able to link and apply different types of learning in new situations
+linking and applying different types of learning in new situations

-A range of moving image lessons – watching, analysing and creating – gives pupils the chance to practise and employ problem solving strategies, groupwork and talking and listening skills.
+A range of screen lessons – watching, analysing and creating – gives pupils the chance to practise and employ problem-solving strategies, group work and talking and listening skills.

-Moving image creation projects often involve working in groups, and these skills can be extended into other areas of the Curriculum or into other situations.
+Screen creation projects often involve working in groups, and these skills can be extended into other areas of the curriculum or into other situations.
 Children readily accept roles within a group and co-operate to get the job done.

-Many of the skills developed through moving image work are the same as those developed through enterprise activities; children can be encouraged to recognise the links between these themselves.
+Many of the skills developed through screen work are the same as those developed through enterprise activities; children can be encouraged to recognise the links between these themselves.

-Working with film and moving image media can develop an interest in drama – there is a crossover in the understanding of character and emotion in storytelling.
+Working with screen media can develop an interest in drama – there is a crossover in the understanding of character and emotion in storytelling.
 Film analysis gives children a much clearer understanding of how emotions can be expressed through voice, movement and expression.